Skip to main content

 • getContentPagination('blog', slug): circular prev/next navigation

-The registry is populated at module load time from the existing per-type data files, so the migration was zero-risk.
-Existing pages continued to work identically while the new abstraction layer was built on top.
+The registry gets populated at module load time from the existing per-type data files, so the migration carried no risk; the existing pages kept working exactly as before while I built the new abstraction layer on top.

 Each content type has a config entry that maps it to its URL base path, display label, and content directory: